laneboysrc/hk310-expansion/expansion-protocol.rst

 be useful for 4-wheel steered vehicles, where we have a switch that lets us choose 4-wheel steering, 2-wheel steering, and crab mode.

-In a similar manner a dig can be implemented for rock crawlers with two motors.
+In a similar manner a dig can be implemented for rock crawlers with two motors and speed controllers.